MathsTips.com

 Steps:

-- From the second equation find the value of the same unknown quantity in terms of the other.
-For example, say we have a pair of simultaneous equations in and .
-From the first equation we express the value of in terms of .
-From the second equation also, we express the value of in terms of .
+2. From the second equation find the value of the same unknown quantity in terms of the other.
+For example, say we have a pair of simultaneous equations in x and y .
+From the first equation we express the value of x in terms of y .
+From the second equation also, we express the value of x in terms of y .

-- These two values so obtained are obviously equal because and for all values of and .
+3. These two values so obtained are obviously equal because x=x and y=y for all values of x and y .
 Equate these two values to obtain an equation in one variable and solve for that variable.

 Solve the following system of equations by the Method of Comparison